scionassociation/scion-dp_I-D/draft-dekater-scion-dataplane.md

 - `NextHdr`: Unsigned 8-bit integer.
 Identifies the type of header immediately following the Hop-by-Hop/End-to-End Options header.
 Values of this field respect the Assigned SCION Protocol Numbers (see also [](#protnum)).
 - `ExtLen`: Unsigned 8-bit integer.
 The value of this field is computed as the length of the complete Hop-by-Hop/End-to-End Options header in multiples of 4-bytes minus 1.
 - `Options`: This is a variable-length field.
-The length of this field must be such that the complete length of the Hop-by-Hop/End-to-End Options header is an integer multiple of 4 bytes.
+The length of this field MUST be such that the complete length of the Hop-by-Hop/End-to-End Options header is an integer multiple of 4 bytes.
 The `Options` field contains one or more Type-Length-Value (TLV) encoded options.
 For details, see [](#optfld).

 The Hop-by-Hop/End-to-End Options header is aligned to 4 bytes.